shivi-1010/Windows-Server-Infrastructure/README.md

      - Applied Group Policy to enforce WDS settings for clients.

 ## How to View the Documentation
-1. Open the PDF file named `CLCT4003-Case-Project.pdf`.
+1. Open the PDF file named `Windows-Server-Infrastructure-Case-Project.pdf`.
 2. The file contains:
    - Step-by-step implementation details.
    - Screenshots validating each configuration step.